-Those who will implement OAIS Archives or administer them on a daily basis should read the entire document.
+Those who will implement OAIS Archives or administer them should read the entire document.

-1.6.21.5.2 ORGANIZATION BY SECTION
+1.5.2 ORGANIZATION BY SECTION

-Section 1 provides purpose, scope, applicability, and definitions sections typical of many standards. -It also provides rationale for the effort and, conformance requirements, and a road mapguide for development of related standards.
+Section 1 provides purpose, scope, applicability, and definitions sections typical of many standards.
+It also provides rationale for the effort and conformance requirements.

 Section 2 provides a high-level overview of the major concepts involved in an OAIS Archive.
-It provides a view of the environment of an OAIS Archive and the roles played by those who interact with it. -It discusses what is meant by 'information' and what is necessary to preserve it for the Long Term. -It contains key information concepts relevant to OAIS-conforming implementations.
+It provides a view of the environment of an OAIS Archive and the roles played by those who interact with it.
+It discusses what is meant by 'information' and what is necessary to preserve it for the Long Term.
+It contains key information concepts relevant to OAIS-conforming implementations.

 Section 3 describes the responsibilities required of an OAIS.
-Subsection 3.1 defines mandatory responsibilities an OAIS Archive must discharge in preserving its information, and 3.2 provides clarifying material of the types of activities that may be needed in many Archives to discharge these responsibilities.
+Subsection 3.2 defines mandatory responsibilities an OAIS Archive must discharge in preserving its information, and 3.3 provides clarifying material of the types of activities that may be needed in many Archives to discharge these responsibilities.

-Section 4 provides model views needed for a detailed understanding of an OAIS Archive. -It breaks down the OAIS into a number of functional areasentities and it identifies some high-level services at the interfaces. -It also provides detailed data model views of information models using Unified Modeling Language (UML) diagrams.
+Section 4 provides model views needed for a detailed understanding of an OAIS Archive.
+It breaks down the OAIS into a number of informative abstract functional entities and it describes some abstract high-level services provided at the interfaces of these entities.
+It also provides normative information models using Unified Modeling Language (UML) diagrams.

-Section 5 provides some perspectives on the issues of information preservation-using digital migration across media and across new formats or representations.
+Section 5 provides some perspectives on the issues of information preservation.
 It also provides some perspectives on the issues of preserving access services to digital information using software porting, wrapping, and emulation of hardware.